Ego Leonard: 2011

 Another similar Lego figure appeared in the sea off Siesta Key Beach, Florida, United States, on 25 October 2011.
 The sculpture is about 2 metres (6 feet) in height and weighs about 50 kilograms (110 lb).
 Its head and arms were yellow with a green torso and red legs, and it had the message "No real than you are" in capital letters on its front and "Ego Leonard" and the number 8 on its back.
 It was suggested that this may have been a viral marketing publicity stunt to advertise the newly opened Legoland Florida.
 A spokesperson for the Legoland and its parent company denied that there was any connection to the giant minifigure.

-Time rated the story as the second of the "Top 10 Oddball-News Stories of 2011".

 Sarasota authorities referred to the object as Mr. Leonard.
 Reporters from the local newspaper, Sarasota Herald-Tribune, sent an e-mail to Leonard and received a reply.
 It purported to be from the sculpture and stated that it had been "a hell of a swimm" [sic], but that it was enjoying the weather and friendly people, and was "gonna stay here for a while."
 The Sarasota County Sheriffs Office took the sculpture into custody, awaiting its release to Jeff Hindman, who first found it in October 2011.
 On 26 January 2012, however, the giant Lego figure was given to Denise Kowal, the founder of the Sarasota Chalk Festival.

-Painting

-It appears that Ego Leonard's painting in the Sarasota Chalk Festival featured outsized Lego figures with messages that were similar to, and included, "No real than you are".
-It has been reported in newspapers that works exhibited on the online art gallery, prescriptionart.com, were valued at a range from US$3,500 to $4,500.
+Ego Leonard's painting in the Sarasota Chalk Festival featured outsized Lego figures with messages that were similar to, and included, "No real than you are".

-Identity clues

 In reference to the 2011 appearance, the Spanish newspaper, El Mundo, noted that "Ego Leonard" could mean "I, Leonardo".
-It also could be read as, "I am Leonard". the paper noted that it has been reported that Ego Leonard may be associated with Dutch artist Leon Keer, who won second place in the 2010 Sarasota Chalk Festival and is due to compete again at the 2011 festival.
-Other newspapers wrote that Keer has admitted to being a long-time friend of Ego Leonard's and to have designed his website and that he also expressed concern that the publicity may have an adverse effect on "a person like Ego, who just wants to bring some kindness in the everyday life."
+It also could be read as, "I am Leonard".
+The paper noted that it has been reported that Ego Leonard may be associated with Dutch artist Leon Keer, who won second place in the 2010 Sarasota Chalk Festival and is due to compete again at the 2011 festival.
+Keer "admitted" to being a long-time friend of Ego Leonard's, and had designed his website.
+He also expressed concern that the publicity may have an adverse effect on "a person like Ego, who just wants to bring some kindness in the everyday life."